 Justice and fairness are often used together because the terms are related; however, some important differences need to be addressed to find the relationship between the two concepts.
 As mentioned in their respective definitions, justice is often identified as the standard of rightness that people are held to, and fairness is a way of relating to and evaluating others without placing bias or feelings over that evaluation.
 Justice is used as a measure of people in the world, while fairness measures people for their ability without using our experiences to view them.
 Fairness is attached to concrete and specific characters, while justice is often discussed in abstract principles.
 Yet these two different terms play a large role in the pursuit of equity and equality, both within the alternative disputer resolution field and outside.
 And the intersection of justice and fairness illustrates a larger point and goal in the pursuit of equity.

 Because people have different experiences, beliefs, and values, everyone’s definition of the standard of justice and fairness will look different.
-How to deal with the world and resources will often cause people to evaluate what is fair, just, and equitable.
-Calling back to Aristotle’s definition of justice, justice and fairness also requires that we treat unequal people unequally.
+How deal with the world and resources will often cause people to evaluate what is fair, just, and equitable.
+Calling back to Aristotle’s definition of justice, justice and fairness also require that we treat unequal people unequally.
 This can often feel unfair on the surface, especially to people who see other people receiving more help to achieve a goal.
-However, fairness does not mean that all the people receive the same tools, it means that all the people receive the tools that they need to have the same ability to complete a task.
+However, fairness does not mean that all people receive the same tools, it means that all the people receive the tools that they need to have the same ability to complete a task.

 John Rawls and “Justice as Fairness”: